keenanromain/cloud-run-fun/README.md

 # cloud-run-fun
 A proof-of-concept application to explore CI/CD on Google Cloud.
 The application gets rebuilt on every new commit to this repository and publicly exposes two endpoints; `/health` and `/hello`.
-The successful build can be affirmed via a cURL response or through the browser:
+The successful builds can be confirmed via cURL or browser:

 ```
 $ curl -i "https://no-keys-git-push-to-start-qbarc2y7rq-uc.a.run.app/hello"